influxdata/telegraf/plugins/inputs/nfsclient/README.md

         - [same as nfs_xprt_tcp, except for connect_count, connect_time, and idle_time]

 - nfs_ops
-    - fields (In all cases, **"OP"** is replaced with the uppercase name of the NFS operation, _e.g._ "READ", "FSINFO", _etc_.
-See /proc/self/mountstats for a full list.):
+    - fields (In all cases, the `operations` tag is set to the uppercase name of the NFS operation, _e.g._ "READ", "FSINFO", _etc_.
+See /proc/self/mountstats for a full list):
-        - OP_ops - (int, count) - Total operations of this type.
+        - ops - (int, count) - Total operations of this type.
-        - OP_trans - (int, count) - Total transmissions of this type, including retransmissions: `OP_ops - OP_trans = total_retransmissions` (lower is better).
+        - trans - (int, count) - Total transmissions of this type, including retransmissions: `OP_ops - OP_trans = total_retransmissions` (lower is better).
-        - OP_timeouts - (int, count) - Number of major timeouts.
+        - timeouts - (int, count) - Number of major timeouts.
-        - OP_bytes_sent - (int, count) - Bytes received, including headers (should also be close to on-wire size).
+        - bytes_sent - (int, count) - Bytes received, including headers (should also be close to on-wire size).
-        - OP_bytes_recv - (int, count) - Bytes sent, including headers (should be close to on-wire size).
+        - bytes_recv - (int, count) - Bytes sent, including headers (should be close to on-wire size).
-        - OP_queue_time - (int, milliseconds) - Cumulative time a request waited in the queue before sending this OP type.
+        - queue_time - (int, milliseconds) - Cumulative time a request waited in the queue before sending this OP type.
-        - OP_response_time - (int, milliseconds) - Cumulative time waiting for a response for this OP type.
+        - response_time - (int, milliseconds) - Cumulative time waiting for a response for this OP type.
-        - OP_total_time - (int, milliseconds) - Cumulative time a request waited in the queue before sending.
+        - total_time - (int, milliseconds) - Cumulative time a request waited in the queue before sending.
-        - OP_errors - (int, count) - Total number operations that complete with tk_status < 0 (usually errors).
+        - errors - (int, count) - Total number operations that complete with tk_status < 0 (usually errors).
 This is a new field, present in kernel >=5.3, mountstats version 1.1